zardra/nuclide/docs/_docs/languages/hack.md

 1. [Install HHVM](https://docs.hhvm.com/hhvm/installation/introduction).
 By default, Hack is installed with HHVM.
-2. If you are new to Hack, the [Getting Started](https://docs.hhvm.com/hack/getting-started/getting-started) document provides [steps for writing your first Hack program](https://docs.hhvm.com/hack/getting-started/getting-started#your-first-hack-program).
+2. If you are new to Hack, [Getting Started](https://docs.hhvm.com/hack/getting-started/getting-started) provides [steps for writing your first Hack program](https://docs.hhvm.com/hack/getting-started/getting-started#your-first-hack-program).
 The key items of note are:
     * The typechecker `hh_client` is in your `$PATH` environment variable (the default install of HHVM, should place it there).